atifkhanncl/atifkhanncl.github.io/_pages/about.md

     Jawaharlal Nehru Technological University, Hyderabad, India.
 ## Update Spring 2024:
-### I am on the available on the job market for Post Doctoral research positions either in academia or industry from April 2024.
+### I am available on the job market for Post Doctoral research positions either in academia or industry from April 2024.
 Please feel free to reach out (a.khan21@newcastle.ac.uk or atif.khan.ncl@gmail.com) if you think I would be a good fit.